 The best spring vegetables

-Pallet head chef Michael Valentine chats with us about all things springtime greens – with a special focus on his favourite.
+Pallet head chef Michael Valentine chats with us about all things springtime greens.

 With the onset of spring comes highly delicate flavours, with lots of crunchy crispness; everything turns more floral.
 It’s the time of year for light flavours, fragrant herbs and fresh produce made deliciously simple.